Spikeysanju/sanju.sh/src/content/ship/introducing-spotlight.md

 > One of the members asked me how I curate so many links.

-I explained that I used to read Hacker News and the "internet is beautiful" subreddit as my source of information for curating these links.
+I explained that I used to read Hacker News and the "internet is beautiful" sub as my source of info.

 We then explored those subreddits and ended our meeting.
-Later that night, while browsing through the "internet is beautiful" subreddit, I got curious about creating a website that would display random Hacker News and Reddit posts with their URLs whenever I clicked a button.
+Later that night, while browsing through the "internet is beautiful" sub, I got curious about creating a website that would display random Hacker News and Reddit posts with their URLs whenever I clicked a button.

 I quickly opened my terminal, created a new SvelteKit project, and started working on the API first.